-Truthfully, our skin has a lot of needs and maintenance too keep up with its health and appearance.
-There’s not one factor that can lead to your skin developing age spots, sagging and wrinkles but it’s really about maintaining a healthy lifestyle and healthy habits.
-Making a healthy, well-balanced diet part of your routine and of course a healthy skin care routine – along with daily sun protection are all steps to start with.
-Since our skin is the largest organ in our body, and exposed to the most environmental factors it’s no wonder that it’s susceptible to so many different things.
+Truthfully, our skin has a lot of needs and maintenance to keep up with its health and appearance.
+There’s not one factor that can lead to your skin developing age spots, sagging, and wrinkles but it’s really about maintaining a healthy lifestyle and healthy habits.
+Making a healthy, well-balanced diet part of your routine and of course, a healthy skin care routine – along with daily sun protection are all steps to start with.
+Since our skin is the largest organ in our body and exposed to the most environmental factors it’s no wonder that it’s susceptible to so many different things.
 Making healthy changes and habits sooner, rather than later are definitely found to help you prolong or even avoid developing these different signs of aging.

 Have you noticed changes in your skin due to the sun or diet?